d13sl0w/VehicleDetection/README.md

 ####1.
 Explain how (and identify where in your code) you extracted HOG features from the training images.

-*see code cell 3 of ipython notebook
+*see code cell 3 of ipython notebook, as well as bottom where provide utilities are defined.

 I began by reading in globs of positive and negative training data.
 I then used the provided utility batch feature extractor, which I modified slightly to use opencv image reading utilities, as well as to normalize all images to (0,1) to ensure no issues with format, etc. once they were in the pipeline.
 The feature selection consisted of (some combination of) HOG, spatial histogramming, and color binning.

 This provided an almost infinite space of parameter selection possibilities, which will be discussed below.

 Noteably, I used this feature extraction only for processing the training data.
 All other data for predictions was processed by a seperate function.
-This function, inspired by the tutorial video for the project, took

-![alt text][image1]

-I grabbed random images from each of the two classes and displayed them to get a feel for what the `skimage.hog()` output looks like.

-Here is an example using the `YCrCb` color space and HOG parameters of `orientations=8`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`:
+See sample of training data below:

-![alt text][image2]
+![alt text][training]

 ####2.
 Explain how you settled on your final choice of HOG parameters.

 Regarding parameters, I found ultimately that the defaults provided we're mostly adequate.

 * I experimented somewhat with colorspace, finding YCrCb, HSV, and HLS to work about comparably.
-I am, however, more comfortable with HSV as far as intuitions as I've been using it all semester; and, it is also well regarded for CV generally, but also in terms of describing light cast, which seems to have been a recurring issue for many students, that I've largely been spared.
-Moreover, I tried playing with the number of channels, and still feel that the hue channel is superfluous, and possibly detrimental for such a specific track and with so little data.
-That said, the pipeline worked well enough (and with LinearSVC, fast enough) that I kept it just in case, and maybe for a bit of additional accuracy at the cost of reduced robustness.
+I am, however, more comfortable with HSV as far as intuitions as I've been using it all semester; and, it is also well regarded for CV generally, but also in terms of describing light cast, which seems to have been a recurring issue for many students, (issues that I've largely been spared having used HSV carefully).
+Moreover, I tried playing with the number of channels, and while I still feel that the hue channel is superfluous, and possibly detrimental for general, robust use, the pipeline worked well enough (and with LinearSVC, fast enough) that I kept it just in case, and maybe for a bit of additional accuracy at the cost of reduced robustness.
 * Block size is widely accepted as more-or-less settled on 2x2 (and in fact, I believe some major implementations allow for nothing larger).
-* Orientation count is also more or less ideal at 9, this can be found in the literature even.
+* Orientation count is also more or less ideal at 9 (that 9 is typically the peak of improvement before actual regression can even be found in the literature).
 * Pixels per cell I did attempt to double, but I found I had been slightly better off with 8.
 * I found considerable improvement by including color binning features regarding the black vs white cars, which were not recognized even nearly equally well with just HOG features, and also some with spatial.
 Moreover, I found doubling the bin size for colors added some without considerably altering feature size.
 I also had normalized my images to (0,1), so my binning range changed as well.

+See below for the intensity image and HOG features for each channel in an HSV mapping of the above positive example using my final results (8 px/cell, 9 orientations, 2 cells per block, 32 bin color, 32x32 spatial:

+![alt text][hog_features]

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).